demiqin/tda_plugin/README.md

 ```
 7. Access localhost:8080 and open Web-API, in the PUT /HistomicsTK/HistomicsTK/docker_image endpoint, you can add a list of Docker images, such as ["dsarchive/histomicstk:latest"], and then click “Try it out”.

+## Libraries
+To compute persistent homology and corrspondes persistence image of input image, we use the scikit-TDA which is a complete suite of TDA Python tools.
+The main library we used is CechMate.
+This library provides easy to use constructors for custom filtrations that are suitable for use with Phat.
+Phat currently provides a clean interface for persistence reduction algorithms for boundary matrics.

+Check out complete documentation for CechMate at [CechMate document](https://cechmate.scikit-tda.org/).

 ## Notes
 Running `docker run <image-name> --list_cli` will output the list of all CLIs (their relative path and type/language) exposed.